leaningtech/labs/src/content/blog/dragon-court.md

 From here, I began picking up on the failed network requests from the game binary and implementing server handling of the requests.
 The initial version was pretty straightforward in terms of utilizing CheerpJ and having the mostly original binary talking to the server.

-In addition to the essential loading and saving for player data with the server database, the in-game mail and clan management functions, are now also replicated and functioning on the Dragon Court: Revived server.
+In addition to the essential loading and saving for player data with the server database, the in-game mail and clan management functions are now also replicated and functioning on the Dragon Court: Revived server.

 ## Updating the client

-An intense segment of the project was unobfuscating the original .jar binary so bug fixes and new features could be added.
+A large segment of the project was deobfuscating the original .jar binary so bug fixes and new features could be added.
 It was a long and arduous process that is still ongoing, but development of new features and bug fixes has gradually become accelerated.
 The project originally started primarily of server development efforts, but has since shifted towards client development thanks to the untangling of the original binary that is now recompilable.

 Development from hereon was able to continue like a regular client project, and CheerpJ made the new client build pipeline possible, and without hindrance.